nokia/network-as-code-py/CONTRIBUTING.md

 4. Commit and push your branch
 5. Submit merge request

-If your change involves integrating a new or changed API, you should include the OpenAPI spec in the `bindings` folder and generate API bindings from it.
-Your high-level abstractions should only call the API through these bindings and you should always expose functionality to the developers through the high-level abstractions.

-The key part of designing and implementing the high-level abstractions is to consider the third-party developer perspective.
+The key part of designing and implementing high-level abstractions is to consider the third-party developer perspective.
 Consider if the terminology and wording in your function names or parameters is understandable.
 Consider in what context a particular functionality